refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 ### Buttons

-For example, our **UI Integrations** exports `CreateButton`, for redirecting the user to the create page of the resource.
+For example, our **UI Integrations** export `CreateButton`, for redirecting the user to the create page of the resource.

 While the button itself is imported from underlying UI package, **refine** adds some capabilities to it: